llm-pt-ibm/brazilian_northeast_humor_benchmark/README.md

 ## Tasks and scenarios

 Run the benchmark using the ```main.py``` script.
 By default, it executes all scenarios, all tasks, and evaluation.
+It’s important to note that all results are persisted.
+Thus, if there was a previous execution, the next one will continue exactly from where it stopped.
 Below are some examples of how the benchmark can be run via the command line, customizing tasks and scenarios.

 Run everything (default)